 |Column position gradient

 |satisfied, but some splashes

 |Flat shape, large penetration

 |The heat input of butt weldment is higher than that of pure ar

 Selection of welding gas

-Corresponding gases shall be used for CO2 gas shielded welding, inert gas shielded welding, mixed gas shielded welding, plasma arc welding, brazing in protective atmosphere, oxygen acetylene gas welding and cutting.
+The appropriate gases should be utilized for CO2 gas shielded welding, inert gas shielded welding, mixed gas shielded welding, plasma arc welding, brazing in a protective atmosphere, oxygen acetylene gas welding, and cutting.

-The selection of welding gas mainly depends on the welding and cutting methods.
-In addition, it is also related to the properties of the welded metal, the quality requirements of the welded joint, the thickness of the weldment, the welding position and the process method.
+The choice of welding gas primarily relies on the welding and cutting methods employed.
+Additionally, it is also influenced by the properties of the welded metal, the quality standards of the welded joint, the thickness of the welded structure, the welding position, and the process utilized.